 The competition is sponsored by Norm Brodsky ’64 and his wife, Elaine.
 Norm, a long-time entrepreneur who is the namesake of Rider’s Norm Brodsky College of Business, founded eight successful businesses including Citi Storage, the largest privately owned archive business in the country.

 Who is eligible?

-While all sophomore, junior and senior high school students are eligible to apply, the competition will take place in two divisions.
-Sophomores and juniors will compete in the lower division while seniors compete in the higher division.
+Students compete in two divisions.
+Sophomores and juniors compete in the lower division.
+Seniors compete in the higher division.

-However, all finalists (and family and friends) for both divisions are invited to the live finale and banquet.
+All finalists (and family and friends) in both divisions are invited to the live finale and banquet.